xdavidchen/hugoblog/content/post/english-majors/index.md

     "english-major"
 ]
 +++

-Dear English majors:

-Study literature and learn how weirdly diverse cultures can be.<br>
+Study literature and learn how weirdly diverse cultures can be.\
 Study linguistics and apply speech of acts to your real life discourses.<br>

-Study thinking.<br>
+Study thinking.\
 Think critically.
 Think creatively.
 Think with clarity.

-Interpersonal skills are the foundation of a successful business.
+Interpersonal skills are the foundation of a successful life.